Best Black Teas for Iced Tea

 Three of my favorite organic black teas to enjoy iced are:

 - Kumaon Black: This smooth, balanced tea really shines when cold brewed, offering sweet cherry notes that make each sip extra refreshing.
 The tea makers borrow techniques from Darjeeling, India's most decorated tea region, and Assam, its prolific, to create a tea with a foot in tradition yet a quality that's all its own—so choose this option for an elevated version of the classic!

 - Nepali Golden Black: This naturally smooth variety is downright silky over ice, and since it lacks the mouth-drying finish of many black teas, it’s ideal for quenching a powerful summer thirst.

-(You can get all three of these black teas in our Black Tea Bundle!)
+(You can get all three of these black teas in our Black Tea Bundle of 3!)

 There are two basic approaches to making iced tea: hot or cold brewing.
 The most common, especially in restaurant settings, is to create a strong hot infusion of tea (a concentrate), let it cool, and add ice upon service.
-This works fine when you need a lot of tea quickly and often, but if you’re just making tea at home, if you have the time and fridge space, I very much recommend going with the second option: cold brewing.
+This works fine when you need a lot of tea quickly and often.
+But if you’re just making tea at home and have the time and fridge space, I very much recommend going with the second option: cold brewing.

 Steeping tea leaves in cool water unlocks their flavors in a more gentle way, reducing bitterness and preserving the delicate volatile oils of the whole-leaf plant matter that can be lost in a hot infusion.
 The end result is a beverage that is remarkably smooth and delightfully complex, with fresh and floral notes that perfectly complement an afternoon of sipping tea in the garden, beside a stream, or at the bend of your favorite hiking trail.
-And best of all, the process is super simple!
+And best of all, the process is super simple, as you can see in my recipe for iced tea below!

-- In a glass canning jar, combine 12 grams (or more, to taste) of premium loose-leaf black tea with one quart of cool, filtered water.
+- In a glass canning jar, combine 12 grams (or more, to taste) of loose-leaf black tea with 32 ounces (one quart) of cool, filtered water.

 - Secure lid on jar and place in refrigerator.
 Let sit 4 to 6 hours to infuse.